 [video: scene fades into a woman wearing sunglasses as she speaks to the camera.
 Text appears in the lower left corner reading: Principal Cooke school Mary Meldrum Principal Cooke school.]

 Mary: We service students with moderate to severe disabilities.
 Some of our students Have emotional impairments as well as cognitive impairments.

 Mary voiceover: And then we have a large population of students who have a cognitive impairment as well as physical impairment, so we have a lot of students who are in a wheelchair.
 Which is one of the reasons that we made sure that everything was accessible.

-[video: a young boy hops towards the camera on an accessible ramp.
+[video: a young boy hops towards the camera on an accessible playground ramp.
 He walks closely up to the camera and looks into the lens.
-Young boy spins the color splash panel.
+Scene switches to the young boy spinning the Color Splash Panel.
 He lifts his arms above his shoulders and waves his hands with joy.
 Man pushes a young girl in a stroller down the playground side walk.
 He turns and continues to push the young girl up the accessible playground ramp.
-He stops her at the chimes panel and kneels down next to her.
+He stops her at the Chimes Panel and kneels next to her.
 Camera back to Mary speaking to the camera.]